newsuk/times-release-notifications/README.md

 RELEASED_BY       %teamcity.build.triggeredBy%
 ```

-NOTE: If you configure `GIT_TOKEN` please note this is equivalent to a github passwords.
+NOTE: If you configure `RELEASE_BOT_TOKEN` please note this is equivalent to a github passwords.
 When you set up the environment variable in TeamCity make sure it it set as display "hidden" and type "password"

 ![git-envparam-password](doc/git-envparam-password.png "git-envparam-password")